jenkinsci/convertigo-mobile-platform-plugin/README.md

-# Jenkins-plugin
+# convertigo-mobile-platform-plugin
-Convertigo-ci plugin is able to integrate Convertigo Mobility Platform projects in a Continuous Integration process.
+Convertigo mobile platform plugin is able to integrate Convertigo Mobility Platform projects in a Continuous Integration process.
 The plugin can build, deploy and test Convertigo Mobility platform projects and generate JUnit format XML test reports to be handled by Jenkins.